 Anywhere near a snorkeling spot, there should be a beautiful beach nearby.
 Beaches at Menjangan Island are pristine with white sands and crystal clear water.
 The sight of East Java’s Mount Ijen looms from afar across the sea.
 Trying to reach the open sky.

-Take off that snorkeling gears, take a rest and enjoy the sight.
+Take off that snorkeling gears, take a rest, and enjoy the sight.
 The sun and sea breeze will also help to dry up the water from the body.
 Sometimes a herd of deer will also claim some part of the beach.
-The deer of Menjangan are fearless.
+The deer of Menjangan is fearless.

 They also not afraid of the sea.
 Observe them entering the shallow water around the beach on hot days, foraging for food.
 They are also friendly and visitors can interact with them.
 Do not leave any trash, as it is dangerous since deer will eat the trash.

 It is understandable why the Balinese Hindu choose to built temples at Menjangan Island.
 Without the hustle and noises of a human settlement, the island makes a quiet place for a place of worship.
 Pilgrim starts from the nearest one from Jetty, Pura Beji, and ends as far as Ganesha Temple.